elidom/misc_structural-mri/README.md

 # structural-mri
-Scripts for the processing of MRI data
+Scripts for the processing of structural MRI data